 Garden of Dreams- translated as ‘Sapana ko Bagaicha’ in Nepali and often called as Swopna Bagaicha, is a peaceful haven with full of unique architect and varieties of flowers and fauna brought from the different countries.
-Some of the main gems of this place are different statues, beautiful fountains and ponds.
+Some of the main gems of this place are different statues, beautiful fountains, and ponds.
 The place is home to a peculiar ‘hidden garden’ and also features three pavilions.
-It is a must visit for local and foreign travelers as it refreshes and rejuvenates the mind, body and soul with its ambience and amenities.
+It is a must visit for local and foreign travelers as it refreshes and rejuvenates the mind, body, and soul with its ambiance and amenities.

 The Narayanhiti Durbar was built by King Mahendra in 1963 as a primary residence in the north-central part of Kathmandu and later it was opened for visitors after 2006 revolution.
 It was in Narayanhiti palace, where the scene of the 2001 Nepalese Royal Massacre took place and the then king died with his entire family and the carnage is still mysterious which makes it a peculiar place.
 The palace is now well known for its museum beauty and therefore a must to visit place while you are in Kathmandu.